 Callaway Mavrik Max Fairway Wood

 Callaway is one of the best companies for golf clubs on the market.
 Experience an evolution in forgiveness while playing the Callaway MAVRIK MAX Fairway Wood.
 Engineered with remarkable technologies, Callaway’s most forgiving fairway 3 wood is designed to equip golfers with improved stability and higher MOI.
 A larger club head combined with interchangeable sole weights promotes easy launch and draw bias capabilities.
+And this fairway woods do not disappoint here.
 New artificial intelligence designed Flash Face technology SS20.
 Flash Face technology is constructed with Forged C300 Maraging Steel for optimal ball speed and spin performance.
 Revolutionary Jailbreak Technology uses two internal bars to stabilize the crown and sole for even greater ball speeds, while the T2C Triaxial Carbon Crown promotes better distance and accuracy performance on mis-hits.

 Together with their Callaway epic Flash fairway wood and MAVRIK sub zero one of the best fairway woods for mid handicappers on the market.
-Another great thing is that this fairway wood comes with an affordable price tag and have best value for the money.
+Another great thing is that this mid handicappers best fairway wood comes with an affordable price tag and have best value for the money.

 Titleist TS2 Fairway Wood